PFF: Frequently Asked Questions

 In-person reading groups are scheduled for 90 minutes.
 Typically, one online reading group is offered every semester.
 These online reading groups use a discussion board, which is open for three days.

 Online reading groups are offered 1–2 times per semester.
-The online reading groups take place via Google Classroom: http://classroom.google.com.
+The online reading groups take place via Google Groups.
 You will need a Google account in order to participate.
 (Google accounts are free and easy to create.)
-The program coordinator creates specific "classroom" space for each group, and before the first day of the group arrives, he or she will send an email invitation with a special access code to each registered participant.
+The program coordinator creates specific groups for each reading group, and before the first day of the group arrives, he or she will add registered students as participants.
 At that point, the leaders will have already accessed the group space and posted questions, and they will ask additional questions and guide the conversation as the group progresses.

 The Mentorship Experience

 In the mentoring experience, students establish a relationship with a faculty member from an institution of higher education.
-The student and mentor plan for and spend 40 hours of time together, during which the mentor may evaluate the student's teaching or otherwise broaden the student's knowledge of the academic career.
+The student and mentor plan a mentoring experience, which consists of approximately 40-hours of involvement together, during which the mentor may evaluate the student's teaching or otherwise broaden the student's knowledge of the academic career.

 If a student has a lot of teaching experience, he or she may qualify for a nonstandard experience.
 To qualify, the PFF student must have been primarily responsible for teaching and assessing at least ten undergraduate classes.
 Students who pursue nonstandard experiences are also held to a higher standard in their mentoring agreement contracts and must work on a more advanced pedagogical issue than those in a standard mentorship.
 For example, a nonstandard mentorship might be geared toward creating and designing a new course or a jointly-taught course.

-You may choose any faculty member from a university or college (excepting your academic advisor), but you should consider your own interests and career goals before making a decision.
+You may choose any faculty member from a university or college (excepting your academic advisor and UC faculty on UC's Uptown Campus), but you should consider your own interests and career goals before making a decision.
 If, for example, you're interested in working for a community college rather than a university (where teaching is emphasized over research), consider choosing a faculty member from a local community college.
 Additionally, you will probably want to choose an instructor working in an area similar to yours.

 The PFF coordinator is available to help you find a mentor.
 If you want assistance with selecting a mentor, email firstname.lastname@example.org to schedule an appointment with the PFF coordinator.